Frequently Asked Questions

 - How do I get samples to Research Histology for slides and stains?

-- I need DNA/RNA isolated from samples, how do I do that?
-How will I get QC for nucleic acid preps?
+- How do I get DNA/RNA isolated from samples?
+How do I get QC for nucleic acid preps?

 - How do I find a pathologist?

-- How do I arrange QC by a pathologist to ascertain % tumor/normal in a sample?
+- How do I arrange QC by a pathologist to ascertain percentage tumor/normal in a sample?

 University of Utah faculty, including Huntsman Cancer Institute investigators.
 BMP is not allowed to send biological samples to outside investigators, unless they are collaborators of HCI PIs.
-This may require an MTA from the University TVC office.
+This may require a Material Transfer Agreement from the university’s Technology & Venture Commercialization (TVC) office.

 Outside investigators who are participants in the ORIEN network will have access to BMP biospecimens, upon approval by the Total Cancer Care team.

-Please reach out to BMP-Biorepository@hci.utah.edu with your request form and we’ll get back to you with any questions and an estimated timeline for dispersal of samples.
-Please note that you will be required to have a current project registration with BMP, and DOT approval may be required for release of samples.
+Please email to BMP-Biorepository@hci.utah.edu with your completed request form.
+We will respond with an estimated timeline for dispersal of the samples.
+Please note that you need to have a current project registration with BMP.
+Pre-approval by the appropriate Disease Center may also be required for release of samples.

-BMP can transfer blocks to Research Histology, or arrange for access to clinical blocks, when appropriate samples are determined.
-Please note that an account must be set up with ARUP for all Histology charges, separate from BMP charges.
-Lindsey Fairbourn (firstname.lastname@example.org) can provide additional information.
+After appropriate samples are determined, BMP can transfer blocks to Research Histology or arrange for access to clinical blocks.
+Please note that you must have an ARUP account for histology charges, which are separate from BMP charges.
+Email for more information.